Skip to main content

 What is ABI?

-ABI (Agentic Brain Infrastructure) is an open-source AI operating system that gives any organization its own private knowledge graph, a configurable fleet of AI agents, and the infrastructure to connect them to every tool and data source it uses.
+ABI (Agentic Brain Infrastructure) gives any organization three things: a private knowledge graph grounded in formal ontology, a configurable fleet of AI agents, and the infrastructure to connect them to every tool and data source the organization uses.

 How it compares